jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-site-you-trust.md

 made by the page were not blocked.
 The only requests which are still blocked are the ones explicitly blacklisted.

-Note the same can be done without going into per-page rules, but then this broad whitelisting would apply to every pages, not just the one you trust, hence the per-page permission feature.
+Note the same can be done without going into per-site rules, but then this broad whitelisting would apply to every pages, not just the one you trust, hence the per-site permission feature.